mjoerussell/onenightonearth/README.md

 > Note: Currently appears to run best in Firefox, some issues have been seen in Chrome which are currently being worked on.

+## Controls

+The controls currently available on the site are:

+1. Change Date - Update the date that the sky is simulated for
+2. Change Location - Enter a new latitude and/or longitude, then click 'Update Location' to move the simulation to the desired coordinates.
+3. 'Use My Location' - Navigate to your current location.
+4. 'Time Travel' - Click this button to start automatically advancing the date.
+Click again to stop.
+5. Drag and Move - Click and drag on the map to move the sky.
+Your updated coordinates will be populated in the 'Latitude' and 'Longitude' fields.
+6. Double Click - Double Click on the map to navigate to that point.
+7. Zoom - Scroll with your mouse while hovering over the map to zoom in/out.

 ## Running Locally

 ### Docker